Panneerselvam Park

 Panneerselvam Park or P.S.
-Park is a commercial and business locality in the city of Erode in Tamil Nadu.
+Park is a commercial and business locality in the city of Erode in Tamil Nadu, India.

 History

 In the early 19th century, this locality has celebrated the presence of numerous trees and plantations like a Garden.
 It was called as Wells Park by the name of Wells the then Municipal Chairman of Erode Municipal Council.
 In 1940, it has been renamed as Panneerselvam Park by Periyar E. V. Ramasamy in memory of the Justice Party leader Rao Bahadur Sir A. T. Panneerselvam.
 For the significance of its name, a small park has been created and maintained by Erode Municipal Corporation near the five road junction in the center of this locality.
 In February 1971, statue of Arignar Anna has been erected in this place and in September 1971, a full-size statue of Thanthai Periyar has been installed in the presence of himself.